 Cloud computing and IoT are both very different technologies, but very much a huge part of our lives.
 IoT or “Internet of Things” is a technology where everyday hardware and items we use to connect to a network (such as the Internet) and exchange data.
 IoT can cover anything from food, wearable technology through to whole home security systems.

-Cloud computing, on the other hand, is comprised of huge networks of computers and servers which can store, manage and process data via the Internet, the capabilities of storing and manipulating data are endless.
+Cloud computing from zero trust cloud is comprised of huge networks of computers and servers which can store, manage and process data via the Internet, the capabilities of storing and manipulating data are endless.
 You may be familiar with the cloud if you use services such as Dropbox, Gmail and OneDrive.

 So why integrate two different technologies?